Ponnu Oorukku Pudhusu: Soundtrack

 The music was composed by Ilaiyaraaja.
 The song "Oru Manjakkuruvi" is set to the Carnatic raga Sankarabharanam, "Oram Po" and "Samakozhi" are set to Kharaharapriya, and "Solaikkuyile" is set to Madhyamavati.
 "Solaikkuyile" was the debut Tamil song of S. P. Sailaja and the debut song of lyricist M. G. Vallabhan.

 "Oram Po" was banned by All India Radio due to the alleged vulgar nature of its lyrics; it has been suggested that the actual reason was due to the song's interpretation as an anti-caste allegory.
 According to Thuraivan, then the director of Chennai Radio Station, the song had no lyrical value; it gave a feeling of listening to dialogues rather than a song.
-Politician J. Jayalalithaa, then an actress, condemend the ban in an article for Thuglak, and called out other Tamil newspapers for not doing the same.
+Politician J. Jayalalithaa, then an actress, condemned the ban in an article for Thuglak, and called out other Tamil newspapers for not doing the same.
 The song was remixed by D. Imman in Ainthaam Padai (2009).